בס״ד - BS"D

 • Why should I keep Shabbat?

-Shabbat or Shabbos... we heard it so many times, some heard it since birth if they were born into religious home, while others heard it from a friend, on a lecture or read an article about it later on in their life.
-This is the only question that is being asked most of the time, whether one observes Sabbath... when one is about to be hired, looking for a shidduch or some other important matter, but what is it?
-Why such importance is placed on this one day of the week?
-There are books and books written on this subject and if you search the Internet, there are literally thousands of lectures on importance of keeping Shabbat and its laws.
-So let's look into it closely, maybe we can understand it better...
+Shabbat or Shabbos... we heard it so many times; some heard it since birth if they were born into a religious home, while others heard it from a friend, at a lecture, or read an article about it later in their lives.
+This is the only question that is asked most of the time, whether one observes Sabbath... when one is about to be hired, looking for a shidduch, or dealing with some other important matter, but what is it?
+Why is such importance placed on this one day of the week?
+There are books and books on this subject, and if you search the Internet, you'll find literally thousands of lectures on the importance of keeping Shabbat and its laws.
+Let's look into it closely so we can better understand it...

-The first time we see the mention of Shabbat is when Moshe Rabbeinu received the Ten Commandments.
+The first time Shabbat is mentioned is when Moshe Rabbeinu received the Ten Commandments.
 G-d said: "Remember Shabbat day and keep it Holy".

-A person is not allowed to do the 39 melachot or types of work on Shabbat, according to the Mishkan's activities with which they are associated.
+A person is not allowed to perform the 39 melachot, or types of work, on Shabbat, according to the Mishkan's activities associated with them.

 But I believe there's more to it, so please allow me to offer my explanation.

-When woman lights the Shabbat candles, the Shabbat starts.
-Men go to shule for prayers, the table is set and everyone is in great mood.
-This is when the table is set with beautiful tablecloth, and set with fine silverware.
+When a woman lights the Shabbat candles, the Shabbat starts.
+Men go to shule for prayers, the table is set, and everyone is in a great mood.
+This is when the table is adorned with a beautiful tablecloth and fine silverware.
 The feeling of holiness is in the air.
-The food is extra delicious, there are more dishes taken out and in overall it feels extra special.
-Kids are sitting around the table, everyone singing, talking the words of Torah and simply enjoying each other's company.
-There's a feeling of harmony, and oneness in the family, love and comradery.
-This is the time when the family bonds and the ties of love between all the members of the family become stronger.
+The food is extra delicious, more dishes are being brought out, and overall, it feels extra special.
+Kids are sitting around the table, everyone singing, talking about the words of Torah, and simply enjoying each other's company.
+There's a feeling of harmony, oneness, love, and camaraderie in the family.
+This is the time when family bonds and the ties of love among all family members become stronger.

 Suddenly, one member of the family gets up from the table and sits on the sofa, reaches out for the remote control and turns on the TV...and BOOM - all the magic suddenly disappears, the harsh reality of mundane sets in, the voices of the people sitting at the table become louder and louder, the situation switches from the holy to everyday and the feeling of holiness and harmony of Shabbat is no longer there.

 This is how Shabbat is broken.
-The Holy Books bring some of the harshest punishments to the one that breaks Shabbat, but why go to such extremity?
-Why is G-d so harsh with the one that breaks Shabbat?
+The Holy Books bring some of the harshest punishments to the one who breaks Shabbat, but why go to such extremity?
+Why is G-d so harsh with the one who breaks Shabbat?

-Suddenly, the Snake comes over to Chava and while Adam was not around, talks her into eating the fruit from the Tree of Knowledge, which she does and then she makes Adam to do the same.
-And for this, everyone involved were punished.
-G-d cursed Adam, Chava and a Snake with the harshest curses for breaking His word.
+Suddenly, the Snake comes over to Chava while Adam is away, talks her into eating the fruit from the Tree of Knowledge, which she does, and then makes Adam do the same.
+And for this, everyone involved was punished.
+G-d cursed Adam, Chava, and a Snake with the harshest curses for breaking His word.

 Since Adam and Chava ate from the Tree of Knowledge, their view of the world has changed in an instant.
-But more then that, something else has been changed or shall I say got broken.
-The efforts that G-d put in to create that perfect world that can coexist with its flora and fauna - its harmony and its magic was broken, evaporated, gone and simply faded.
+But more than that, something else has been changed, or shall I say, broken.
+The efforts that G-d put into creating that perfect world, one that could coexist with its flora and fauna—its harmony and its magic—were broken, evaporated, gone, and faded.

-Murder, rivalry, death, hardships, competition, diseases and more were introduced into the world.
-We are plagued by this till today and the whole world suffers.
-Turn on any media outlet and the negative news floods the minds of millions of people daily trying to sway them from spiritual truth and pursuits, we drowning in the lies and it seems that there's no way out.
+Murder, rivalry, death, hardships, competition, diseases, and more were introduced into the world.
+This plagues us to this day, and the whole world suffers.
+Turn on any media outlet, and the negative news floods the minds of millions of people daily, trying to sway them from spiritual truth and pursuits.
+We're drowning in the lies, and it seems that there's no way out.
 Go out into any social setting, and you'll see lies, slander, murder, and anything bad you can think of is done either openly or stealthily.

-In the beginning it may seem that the snake hasn't lost much, but the Sages say the real curse was that snake was walking like a human being in an upright position, but after the curse he has lost his limbs, thus had to crawl on its belly and eat the dust, which is plenty and all around him.
-He also lost the ability to pray or be heard by G-d, this ability has been taken away from him no matter the situation he may be in.
+In the beginning, it may seem that the snake hasn't lost much, but the Sages say the real curse was that the snake was walking like a human being in an upright position, but after the curse, it lost its limbs, thus had to crawl on its belly and eat the dust, which is plentiful and all around it.
+He also lost the ability to pray or be heard by G-d; this ability has been taken away from him, no matter the situation he may be in.

-When person breaks Shabbat, he breaks the harmony of that day, he breaks the flow of the holy energy, he breaks the ancient creation, and draws more of that negative energy into this world, thus continuing the work of the snake.
-That is why Masechat Chulin 5A says, that he deliberately takes himself out of the covenant and sets himself apart from the nation - where he is considered to be like a non Jew.
+When a person breaks Shabbat, he breaks the harmony of that day, he breaks the flow of the holy energy, he breaks the ancient creation, and draws more of that negative energy into this world, thus continuing the work of the snake.
+That is why Masechat Chulin 5A says that he deliberately takes himself out of the covenant and sets himself apart from the nation, where he is considered to be like a non Jew.
 By breaking Shabbat, it opens the door to more transgressions, at which point they are committed without a second thought.

-I believe we can even go further and say, that just like the snake lost his limbs, so is the person's spiritual limbs on his neshama atrophies so he can't experience the spiritual, and he pursues physical pleasures in this world.
+We can even go further and say that just like the snake lost his limbs, so are the person's spiritual limbs on his neshama atrophying, so he can't experience the spiritual, and he pursues physical pleasures in this world.
 He may enjoy wealth and positions in this world since they become more available and abundant to him, because they become easier to acquire than spiritual items which require functional limbs, but he also loses the opportunity to have a relationship with G-d, and gets paid for any of the outstanding merits and good he may have done over the years in this world to enjoy his life, until he is ready to part with this world.

-By breaking Shabbat we are breaking away from our people, thus making ourselves an outsider not only to the religion, but to the G-d, to the nation, to the future redemption and vulnerable to the outside events and turmoil of the everyday life.
+By breaking Shabbat, we are breaking away from our people, thus making ourselves outsiders not only to the religion but also to G-d, to the nation, to the future redemption, and to the turmoil of everyday life.

-But, what should we do, if Shabbat was not on our To Do list as a major and important item?
-Start today, and keep some of it or all of it, and you will see how your life will change.
+But what should we do if Shabbat was not on our To Do list as a major, important item?
+Start today, keep some of it — or all of it —and you will see how your life will change.
 Make an opening in your heart and let G-d enter and fill your heart, and let the blessings overflow into every area of your life.
-And when you do that, that's when your spiritual limbs will heal and get stronger and you will be able to easily grow and prosper in the spiritual domain.
+And when you do that, that's when your spiritual limbs will heal and get stronger, and you will be able to easily grow and prosper in the spiritual domain.
 As it is says in the Devarim 4:4 "וְאַתֶּם֙ הַדְּבֵקִ֔ים בַּיהוָ֖ה אֱלֹהֵיכֶ֑ם חַיִּ֥ים כֻּלְּכֶ֖ם הַיּֽוֹם׃ - While you, who held tight to the LORD your G-d, are all alive Today."
 With the turmoil that's going on in the world today, you can hold tight, only if your spiritual limbs are intact and strong.

 So, why should we keep Shabbat?
 Because life is full of vanities as was told by Shlomo HaMelech, it is full of things that make noise but have no base and no real value.
 Loyalty to G-d, and to the generations of the past, and loyalty to your own nation - this is something worth living for, everything else is just a fading noise which is not worth pursuing.